Orpius/SDK/docs/UserGuide/index.md

 All configuration is handled through the Orpius Console, a desktop client that runs on the same infrastructure available to your applications so anything the platform can do, the Console can do directly.
 The Console is also aware of the system itself, letting you set up parts such as events through an interactive chat interface.

 ## Orpius Provides
-Orpius offers a complete foundation for building and running AI-driven applications.
+Orpius provides a complete foundation for building and running AI-driven applications.

 It includes:
 * **Integration with external systems** via API-driven events or customer-facing AI agents